Professor and Administrative Director, PHL Innovation Lab

 Ph.D.
 Agricultural Engineering, Michigan State University, 1992

-Dirk E. Maier is Professor and Head of the Department of Grain Science and Industry at Kansas State University where he is responsible for leading the department's teaching, research and outreach programs.
-He serves as the Director of K-State's International Grains Program Institute which aims to educate foreign business leaders, industry professionals and government officials about U.S. grains and oilseeds through technical training and assistance programs in storage, handling, milling, marketing and processing.
-He is the lead PI and Co-Director of the newly established USAID Feed the Future Innovation Lab for the Reduction of Post-Harvest Loss.
-He also serves as the Director of the GEAPS-KSU Grain Operations Distance Education and Credentialing Program which provides continuing education to grain industry professionals around the world.
+Dirk E. Maier is a Professor of Grain & Feed Operations and Global Food Systems in the Department of Grain Science and Industry at Kansas State University.
+He is the lead PI and Co-Director of the recently established USAID-funded Feed the Future Innovation Lab for the Reduction of Post-Harvest Loss (www.reducePHL.org).
+Through 2015 he served as Head of the Department of Grain Science and Industry where he was responsible for leading the department's teaching, research and outreach programs.
+He also served as the Director of K-State's International Grains Program Institute and continues in the role of Senior Post-Harvest Engineer.
+The IGP Institute aims to educate foreign business leaders, industry professionals and government officials about U.S. grains and oilseeds through technical training and assistance programs in storage, handling, milling, marketing and processing.
+He also serves as the Director of the GEAPS/K-State Continuing Education and Credentials Program (Operations) which provides continuing education to grain and feed industry professionals around the world.

 Dr. Maier is a registered professional engineer, and a member and officer of several academic, professional and scholarly societies.
 He has served on two EPA FIFRA Scientific Advisory Panels related to the assessment of genetically modified grains.
 He has traveled extensively throughout the world as a speaker and participant in many national and international industry meetings and scientific conferences.